one-loner/filedroper/README.md

 Installation:
 * Install a web server with php support.
-* Copy index.php or index1.php (depending on your needs) and styles.css to the root directory of your web server (usually /var/www/html).
+* Copy index.php or index1.php (depending on your needs) and styles.css to the root directory of your web server (usually /var/www/html) with name index.php.
 * Create the uploads/ and captcha/ folders in the root directory of your web server.
+* Copy index.html from the corresponding folders in the repository to these folders.
 * Copy captcha images to the captcha/ folder and give them the correct names.
 * Correctly set the owner of the web server root directory and its contents.

 ## RU